 It’s discount days in the retail world right now.
-Everywhere you turn there’s a super sale, an inventory reduction, a holiday clearance event or some other equally banal form of discounting.
+Everywhere you turn there’s a super sale, an inventory reduction, a seasonal clearance event or some other equally banal form of discounting.

 Sign of the times, I suppose.
 With all that pressure from online retailers, brick and mortar store owners are desperate to get people in the door, even if it causes long-term damage to their brand.